By Millie Kerr

 It is uncomfortable to have uncomfortable conversations about race, but we need to sit with this discomfort if we are to effect change.
 That means challenging our own fears, beliefs and biases to enhance our social work practice, when working with communities, cultures, customs and religions different from our own.

-My role as the only anti-racist lead practitioner in England means that I am having uncomfortable conversations on a daily basis in my role at Brighton & Hove City Council.
+As the only anti-racist lead practitioner in England, it means that I am having uncomfortable conversations on a daily basis in my role at Brighton & Hove City Council.
 And after a 27-year-plus career in social care, I felt that I had finally received my calling when, in November 2020, I took up the role as anti-racist practice lead at the council.

 Fear of difference

 I am a registered social worker and have practised as a team manager and children’s services manager in inner city London and the south east of England for local authorities, hospital social work and third/voluntary sector organisations.